• Skip to main content

 Step 10: Dust a little flour on the dough and then flatten it into an 8-inch sheet about 2.5 inches thick.
 You can use a rolling pin, but scone dough is so soft that you won’t need one.

 Step 11: Dip your cookie cutter in loose flour (so it doesn’t stick to the dough) and cut scones in the shape you prefer.
-I went with round.
+I went with a round cookie cutter.

 Step 12: Gently recombine any leftover dough.
 Roll it and cut out scones again.
 Repeat till no dough is left.